tiny-dancer/notes/delivering-value.md

 -   **Culture and Habits**

-    -   **Developers Shepherd Changes:** a developer owns the change they are working on and advocates for its release to users.
-They incorporate others as part of the development cycle but it never "becomes someone else's problem" to ensure users experience the feature
+    -   **Developers Shepherd Changes:** a developer owns the change they are working on and becomes its "release advocate".
+They incorporate others as part of the development cycle but it never "becomes someone else's problem" to ensure users experience the feature.
+This valuable habit surfacesA release to production after "dev complete" should be within days or hours.

     -   **Team Enablement (Organizational/Human):** a team is empowered to own their application and control their destiny.
 In cases where shared services and platforms exist, they must enable above paradigms such as everything as code